 Learn about SOCR, find details about the SOCR projects, team, publications, licenses and organization, and discover the broad spectrum of SOCR materials.
 Give Now »

 The Statistics Online Computational Resource (SOCR) aims to design, validate and freely disseminate knowledge.
-Specifically, SOCR provides portable online aids for probability and statistics education, technology based instruction and statistical computing.
+Specifically, SOCR provides portable online aids for probability and statistics education, technology based instruction, statistical computing, and predictive big data analytics.
 SOCR tools and resources include a repository of interactive applets, computational webapps and graphing tools, instructional and course materials.
+SOCR Team » SOCR Research »

 The core SOCR educational and computational components include: Distributions (interactive graphs and calculators), Experiments (virtual computer-generated analogs of popular games and processes), Analyses (collection of common web-accessible tools for statistical data analysis), Games (interfaces and simulations to real-life processes), Modeler (tools for distribution, polynomial and spectral model-fitting and simulation), Graphs, Plots and Charts (comprehensive web-based tools for exploratory data analysis), Additional Tools (other statistical tools and resources), SOCR Wiki (collaborative Wiki resource), Educational Materials and Hands-on Activities (varieties of SOCR educational materials), SOCR Statistical Consulting and Statistical Computing Libraries.